Johnny McDaid: Personal life

 McDaid began dating actress Courteney Cox in late 2013.
 The couple announced their engagement on 26 June 2014.
-In 2019, Cox announced that the couple broke off their engagement but are still in a relationship.
+In 2019, Cox stated that they had ended their engagement but remained in a relationship.
+Their separation was confirmed in June 2026.

-McDaid lives in London and divides his time between the UK and the US, where Cox lives.

 McDaid has a tattoo on his left arm reading Nuair is gá dom filleadh abhaile, is tú mo réalt eolais ("When I need to get home you're my guiding light"), an Irish translation of the song "Guiding Light" by fellow Northern Irish musician Foy Vance.
 Ed Sheeran and Vance both have the same tattoo, as does McDaid's younger sister Maev.
-The song was written for McDaid's late father, John McDaid Sr., who died in July 2011.
-"Guiding Light" was recorded with Sheeran featured on vocals, and Vance on vocals and piano.
+The song was written for McDaid's father, who died in July 2011.
+"Guiding Light" was recorded with Sheeran featured on vocals and Vance on vocals and piano.